bartificer/xkpasswd-js/README.md

 ## Repository Structure

-Fundamentally, the repository is a NodeJS project, so it contains the standard NodeJS files.
+Fundamentally, the repository is a Node.js project, so it contains the standard Node.js files.
 In addition to these standard files, the project's assets are stored in the following structure:

 * `/buildScripts/` — the folder containing the scripts used to build the bundled versions of the module and the module's documentation site, including its UML diagrams.
 * `/dist/` — the target folder into which the build scripts will publish the bundled versions of the module, ready for distribution. **Do not edit the contents of this folder directly!**